 The following is an example of a national and/or institutional clinical trial that is currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

 - NCI-07-C-0189 (NCT00514046) (Vandetanib to Treat Children and Adolescents With Medullary Thyroid Cancer): This phase I/II trial of children and adolescents (aged 5–18 years) with medullary thyroid cancer whose tumor cannot be surgically removed, has grown back after treatment, or has metastasized (spread beyond the thyroid gland) is evaluating the activity, safety, and tolerability of vandetanib given once daily.

-The most common type of primary oral cancer in adults, squamous cell carcinoma (SCC), is extremely rare in children.
+The most common type of primary oral cavity cancer in adults, squamous cell carcinoma (SCC), is extremely rare in children.
 Review of the SEER database identified 54 patients younger than 20 years with oral cavity SCC between 1973 and 2006.
 Pediatric patients with oral cavity SCC were more often female and had better survival than adult patients.
-When differences in patient, tumor, and treatment-related characteristics are adjusted for, the two groups experienced equivalent survival.[Level of evidence: 3iA] Diseases that can be associated with the development of oral SCC include Fanconi anemia, dyskeratosis congenita, connexin mutations, chronic graft-versus-host disease, epidermolysis bullosae, xeroderma pigmentosum, and HPV infection.[110,111,112,113,114,115,116,117]
+When differences in patient, tumor, and treatment-related characteristics are adjusted for, the two groups experienced equivalent survival.[Level of evidence: 3iA] Diseases that can be associated with the development of oral cavity and/or head and neck SCC include Fanconi anemia, dyskeratosis congenita, connexin mutations, chronic graft-versus-host disease, epidermolysis bullosa, xeroderma pigmentosum, and HPV infection.[112,113,114,115,116,117,118,119]

 Salivary Gland Tumors